-Addison Dental Practice offers NHS and private dental care services to patients of all ages.
-The services provided include preventative advice and treatment and routine restorative dental care.
-Treatment and waiting rooms are on all on the ground floor.
+Zen Clinic Limited offers NHS and private dental care services to patients of all ages.
+The services provided include preventative advice and treatment and routine restorative and cosmetic dental care.
+The practice has waiting areas and treatment rooms on the ground floor.

-The practice has eight dentists, some are part time; they are supported by a dental hygiene therapist, dental nurses, receptionists and a practice manager.
-One of the principal dentists is the registered manager.
+The practice has five dentists, three who work part time; they are supported by three dental hygiene therapists, dental nurses, receptionists and a practice manager.
+The principal dentist is the registered manager.
 A registered manager is a person who is registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.